Last update: 1st day of July 2026

 7. Technology.

 The relatively new and rapidly evolving technology underlying cryptocurrencies introduces unique risks.
 For example, a unique private key is required to access, use or transfer a cryptocurrency on a blockchain or distributed ledger.
 The loss, theft or destruction of a private key may result in an irreversible loss of cryptocurrency associated with this private key.
-The ability to participate in forks could also have implications for investors.
+Forks, airdrops, protocol upgrades, validator events, governance changes, smart-contract failures or other technical events may affect the availability, transferability, custody, valuation or functionality of a cryptocurrency.
+Where services are provided through a third-party provider, that provider may determine whether and how such events are supported.
 For example, a market participant holding a cryptocurrency position through a cryptocurrency exchange may be adversely impacted if the exchange does not allow its customers to participate in a fork that creates a new product.

-Many cryptocurrencies allow market participants to offer miners (i.e., parties that process transactions and record them on a blockchain or distributed ledger) a fee.
+Transactions involving cryptocurrencies may be subject to blockchain or validator fees, spread, execution costs, exchange fees, custody or wallet fees, staking-related fees, and third-party provider charges.
 While not mandatory, a fee is generally necessary to ensure that a transaction is promptly recorded on a blockchain or distributed ledger.
 The amounts of these fees are subject to market forces, and it is possible that the fees could increase substantially during a period of stress.
 In addition, cryptocurrency exchanges, wallet providers and other custodians may charge high fees relative to custodians in many other financial markets.

 9. Risk of partial or total loss of the invested amount.